 - 1.1.
-The transport infrastructure pipeline is a key enabler to delivering the Bee Network

-Greater Manchester's plan for a high-quality, affordable and fully integrated public transport and active travel system; as well as driving growth for the people and businesses of Greater Manchester. - 1.2.
-The Bee Network is fundamental in delivering sustainable economic growth and the city region's objectives, set out in the Greater Manchester Strategy, by connecting people with education, jobs and opportunity, unlocking development, enabling housing growth, acting as a catalyst for regeneration, reducing carbon emissions and supporting social inclusion and active and healthy lifestyles. - 1.3.
+The transport infrastructure pipeline is a key enabler to delivering the Bee Network Greater Manchester's plan for a high-quality, affordable and fully integrated public transport and active travel system; as well as driving growth for the people and businesses of Greater Manchester. - 1.2.
+The Bee Network is fundamental in delivering sustainable economic growth, increased productivity and the city region's objectives, set out in the Greater Manchester Strategy, by connecting people with education, jobs and opportunity, unlocking development, enabling housing growth, acting as a catalyst for regeneration, reducing carbon emissions and supporting social inclusion and active and healthy lifestyles. - 1.3.
 Greater Manchester has led the way in reforming and improving its transport network.
 As pioneers of bus franchising, following the successful launch of Tranche 3 earlier this month we now have full local control of our most-used form of public transport, in addition to the largest light rail network in the country, Metrolink.
 We are now in the consolidation phase, with some elements of the Bee Network already starting to change the way in which people travel across the city-region and with further reform to come on rail as set out below. - 1.4.
 Key to the delivery of the Bee Network and GM's ambitious strategic mode shift target is a programme of investment in transport infrastructure.
 The transport infrastructure pipeline is delivering a wide range of infrastructure schemes to improve the performance, resilience and customer experience of using the Bee Network, including new stations, stops and interchanges; bus priority measures; highways maintenance; a world-class walking, wheeling and cycling network; expanded cycle hire and cycle loan services; systems to support integrated ticketing; and asset renewal to maintain and improve network safety and resilience. - 1.5.
 Discussions continue to take place with Department for Transport (DfT) officials regarding Greater Manchester's CRSTS2 allocation for the period April 2027 to March 2032, which will form part of the Integrated Settlement.
-The previously announced indicative CRSTS2 allocation for GM is c£2.5bn, which, in addition to CRSTS1 funding of c£1.3bn, would result in an infrastructure investment pipeline of c£3.8bn in the period to 2031/32. - 1.6.
-The Budget announced by HM Government on 30 October advised of overall additional CRSTS1 funding of £200m to be allocated between the Mayoral
+The previously announced indicative CRSTS2 allocation for GM is c£2.5bn, which, in addition to CRSTS1 funding of c£1.3bn, would result in an infrastructure investment pipeline of c£3.8bn in the period to 2031/32.

-Combined Authorities who are eligible for CRSTS funding.
-Details of Greater Manchester's allocation of this additional CRSTS1 funding will be reported to the Bee Network Committee, once confirmed by Government.
+- 1.6.
+The Budget announced by HM Government on 30 October advised of overall additional CRSTS1 funding of £200m to be allocated between the Mayoral Combined Authorities who are eligible for CRSTS funding.
+Details of Greater Manchester's allocation of this additional CRSTS1 funding will be reported to the Combined Authority and the Bee Network Committee, once confirmed by Government. - 1.7.

-- 1.7.
 Further additional funding for Highways Maintenance was announced by Government in December 2024, with an allocation for 2025/25 of £14.806m for Greater Manchester.
 It is proposed that this additional funding will be allocated across the ten Local Authorities in line with the formula previously agreed for Core Maintenance.
 This will be considered as part of the 2025/26 Budget reports to the Combined Authority in February. - 1.8.
-In addition, DfT confirmed, in December 2024, that Greater Manchester's CRSTS1 allocation will be consolidated into the City Region's Integrated Settlement from the start of the 2025/26 financial year, thereby providing further opportunity to strengthen the alignment of the transport infrastructure pipeline and local priorities, in particular the delivery of the GM Growth Plan and associated whole place outcomes.
+In addition, DfT confirmed in December 2024 that Greater Manchester's CRSTS1 allocation will be consolidated into the City Region's Integrated Settlement from the start of the 2025/26 financial year, thereby providing further opportunity to strengthen the alignment of the transport infrastructure pipeline and local priorities, in particular the delivery of the GM Growth Plan and associated whole place outcomes. - 1.9.
+To date, c£568m of the £1.27bn CRSTS1 capital allocation and match funding has been drawn down and works are being delivered across Greater Manchester.